 The red post marks the border between E1 and E2.
 Just above the powerlines, is a typical “hot spot”.

 E1: Horse Pool Instructions

-In lower water and later in the season the pool still fishes well.
-Throughout the length of the pool there is a good current which creates a nice swing.
-Do not wade in too far – fish will often take close to shore!
-In lower water you can use a floating line, which works best with a polyleader or a sink tip.
-Otherwise use a weighted fly to get into the holding lies.
+In low water, and later in the season this pool still fishes well.
+There is a good current throughout the length of the pool which creates a nice swing.
+Try not to wade in too far – fish will often take very close to shore!
+In lower water, you can use a floating line, which works best with a poly leader or a sink tip.
+Otherwise, use a weighted fly to get into the holding lies.